KeaganStokoe/eloquentJSexercises/README.md

 # eloquentJSexercises
-A collection of code exercises from the 'Eloquent JavaScript' book
+A collection of code exercises from the 'Eloquent JavaScript' book.

+To view the book, and the exercises, visit the [website](https://eloquentjavascript.net/index.html)